matwerber1/aws-client-vpn-certificate-generation/README.md

 ## Use Cases

-While AWS Site-to-site VPN is (typically) used for connecting on-premises networks to AWS, AWS Client VPN is for connecting specific devices to your VPC.
-The Client VPN is an excellent way to give a user or device private access to resources deployed in your VPC, such as EC2, RDS, Redshift.
-You can also use this method to privately access AWS-managed services that support [AWS VPC Endpoints](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints.html), such as DynamoDB or CodeCommit.
+While AWS Site-to-site VPN is (typically) used for connecting on-premises networks to your AWS VPC, AWS Client VPN is instead used for connecting specific devices to your VPC.

 ## Deployment